Norway allocates $105 million to Ukraine’s energy infrastructure recovery

 AI

-The funds will be used to support the installation of solar panels in schools and hospitals.
+The funds will be used to support the installation of solar panels schools and hospitals.
 This will provide additional power for the national grid and backup power systems at critical infrastructure.

-The partnership between UNDP, the Norwegian and other partners aims to rebuild Ukraine’s energy infrastructure as well as create backup power systems in critical facilities throughout the country.
+The between UNDP, the Norwegian government and other partners aims to rebuild Ukraine’s energy infrastructure as well as create backup power systems in critical facilities throughout the country.
 The agreement will add 80 MW to the national grid in winter.

-UNDP’s Energy Recovery Program will provide heat and water to over 1 million people, including industrial consumers.
+UNDP’s Energy Recovery will provide heat and water to over 1 million people, including industrial consumers.
 The program will install solar panels for backup power in essential institutions such as schools and hospitals.

 1. Urgent restoration of critical infrastructure and generating capability

-2. Accelerating the transition towards
+2. Accelerating the transition towards green energy

 Before the war, Ukraine’s 1,500+ power plants were able to supply 59 gigawatts, far exceeding its 22-gigawatt electricity demand.
-The Russian and attacks resulted in the loss of 42 gigawatts.
+The Russian invasion and attacks resulted in the loss of 42 gigawatts.
 Only 17 gigawatts remained of production capacity.

 * Ukraine’s electric production has plummeted by 70% because of war